-Similarly, iteration in UX Design is a simple process of conceptualizing, testing, tweaking and repeating.
+Similarly, the iterative design process is a simple process of conceptualizing, testing, tweaking and repeating.
 You create a prototype after conducting user research to identify a user need and produce ideas to address it.
 The prototype is then put to the test to check if it truly satisfies the need.
 Then the design is modified based on what you discovered through testing.
 Once you are confident that you have the best product possible for release, you make a new prototype and start the process all over again.
 Every stage of the design process could go through an iteration any time the designer feels the need to do so.
 Therefore, it is not necessary to make changes only after the final stage.

 Early failure and rebuilding help the team to:

 - Develop better ideas with an open mind

 - Gain knowledge of the product being built at an atomic level

 When To Make Use of Iterative Design Process?

 Any stage of the design process, even post the product release is scrutinized for any improvements.
 The iterative design process is of great help in such a scenario.
 It's important to keep in mind, though, that iterative design will be more cost-effective the earlier it is used in a product's lifespan.

 Why?
 It's because designing a prototype for testing is nearly always cheaper and simpler than developing a system or product first.
 Then you can make changes based on user feedback.
 There is a ton of low-cost tools available on the market that enable you to design interactive prototypes for web and mobile apps.